itchmyback/webdev/00_midterm_1/m11-jquery/question.md

 # Functionality is supposed to be the same, so I'm going to say number 1 is wrong due to the word "only"

 5. None of the above.

+### Feedback
+Correct!
+And your explanation is correct!!!